tsrobinson/soc_flask/api_docs.md

   * model (string): The OpenAI model to use for generating followup responses.

   * sys_prompt (string): A system prompt template.
-This can be the full text parsed as a single string, or it can be a .txt file within the API (e.g. `followup_prompt.txt`).
+This can be the full text parsed as a single string, or it can be the filename of a .txt file pre-stored within the API (e.g. `followup_prompt.txt`).
 The prompt text must include a placeholder `{K_soc}`, which will be replaced with candidate SOC IDs from the embedding lookup.

   * init_q (string): The initial query message used as the assistant’s message.